-Post-doctoral Fellow, None.
+Post-doctoral Fellow in HIV Prevention Science, 2016.
 School of Nursing, University of Rochester.
 Rochester, NY

 PhD, 2016.
 School of Nursing, University of Miami.
 Miami, FL